stacksjs/dnsx/README.md

 # dnsx

-> A dependency-free & minimal DNS client for the CLI, and JavaScript & TypeScript.
+> A dependency-free & minimal DNS client.
+For the CLI, JavaScript & TypeScript.

 ## Features